andrewtougas/21mafia/README.md

 # 21 Mafia

-This website tracks historical stats, standings, and records for the [21 Mafia](http://21mafia.andrewtougas.com) fantasy football league.
+A web app for tracking historical stats, standings, and records for the [21 Mafia](http://21mafia.andrewtougas.com) Fantasy Football League.
 The site was built with Vue CLI and uses Vue.js.

 ## Project Setup